-Public Office is a public trust.-The trust of the public is essential for government to function effectively.
-The proper operation of the town government requires that public Town employees be independent, impartial, and responsible to the people; that governmental decision and policies be made in the proper channels of governmental structure; that public office and employment not be used for personal gain; and that the public has confidence in the integrity of its government.
+Public Office is a public trust.
+The trust of the public is essential for government to function effectively.
+The proper operation of the town government requires that public officers, public officials, and public employees be independent, impartial, and responsible to the people; that governmental decision and policies be made in the proper channels of governmental structure; that public office and employment not be used for personal gain; and that the public has confidence in the integrity of its government.